microsoft/vscode-docs/docs/remote/troubleshooting.md

 - using password authentication,
 - using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible,

-you need to enable the `remote.SSH.showLoginTerminal` setting in VS Code.
+you need to enable the `remote.SSH.showLoginTerminal` [setting](/docs/getstarted/settings.md) in VS Code.
 This setting displays the terminal whenever VS Code runs an SSH command.
-You can enter your auth code, password, or passphrase when this happens.
+You can then enter your auth code, password, or passphrase when the terminal appears.

-A convenient way to work around this is to enable the `ControlMaster` feature that tells OpenSSH to run multiple SSH sessions over a single connection.
+To avoid reentering your connection information each time, you can enable the `ControlMaster` feature so that OpenSSH runs multiple SSH sessions over a single connection.

 To enable `ControlMaster`: